ARM-software/developer/giveaways/remoticon2020/README.md

 - “Follow” @ArmSoftwareDev on Twitter (must be able to Direct Message winner)
 - “Like” the entry Tweet
-- “Comment” and “Tag” someone on the entry Tweet and tell @ArmSoftwareDev something you are excited about/to see at the @Hackaday Remoticon 2020 virtual event.
+- “Comment” and “Tag” someone on the entry Tweet
+- (Optional) In your "Comment", tell @ArmSoftwareDev something you enjoyed about @Hackaday Remoticon 2020 virtual event.
 - “Retweet” the entry Tweet

 ## Useful resources: